-Cereal: I used chocolate rice cereal to make these chocolate birds nests.
-You can use any cereal you love!
+Cereal: I used chocolate rice cereal to make these No Bake Birds Nest Cookies.
+You can use any cereal you love.

 Sunflower Seed Butter: I used sunflower seed butter to hold these cookies together.
 You can use any nut or seed butter you like.

-Chocolate Candies: The chocolate candies are used as “eggs” in the birds nest cookies.
+Chocolate Candies: These chocolate candies are allergy-friendly and can be used as "eggs" in these cookies!

 Storage